-In Figure 1 we show the time series of asset-weighted leverage for different quantiles of the leverage distribution, namely the top 5% (blue), top 10% (red), median (green) and bottom 5% (black).
-Values were rebased to 100 for the year 2000, to highlight the stark differences in dynamics and were weighted by assets to give a meaningful relevance to larger institutions.
-In the years that preceded the financial crisis there was a strong increase in leverage in the top 5% (leverage is multiplied by 2.5 between 2000 and 2008) but not in the other quantiles.
-If anything, these other quantiles had been trending downward until the crisis.
-There is a strong negative pre-crisis correlation between the top 5% and both the median (-0.77) and the bottom 5% (-0.84), while the correlation is positive between the median and the bottom 5% (0.74).
-The quantiles are weighted by balance sheet size so the graph highlights that it was the large, highly levered intermediaries that were increasing leverage the most during the pre-crisis period.
-Figure 11 in the Appendix shows similar patterns for unweighted leverage.
-The only difference is that now both the Top 5 and 10% are increasing their leverage before the crisis, highlighting that some smaller institutions (though still in the top 10%) also increased leverage significantly before the crisis.
-The lower quantiles exhibit a similar behaviour as in Figure 1.
+of the leverage distribution, namely the top 5% (blue), top 10% (red), median (green) and bottom 5% (black) on the left panel and for a denser set of quantiles above the 75th quantile on the right panel.
+Values were rebased to 100 at the beginning of the sample in 1993, to highlight the stark differences in dynamics and were weighted by assets to give a meaningful relevance to larger institutions.
+In the years that preceded the financial crisis there was a strong increase in leverage in the top quantiles (for example for the top 5%, leverage is multiplied by 2.5 between 2000 and 2008) but not in lower quantiles.
+There was a negative pre-crisis correlation between the top quantiles and both the median and the bottom quantiles, while the correlation is positive between the median and the bottom quantiles.
+The quantiles are weighted by balance sheet size so it was the large, highly levered intermediaries that were increasing leverage the most during the pre-crisis period.
+The behaviour across quantiles is quite smooth as evidenced by the right panel of Figure 1.
+We show in Figure A1 of the Appendix the equivalent graphs for the dynamics of leverage across equity quantiles.
+In contrast to leverage, there are no discernible patterns.